AntonLehmus/react-redux_trains/README.md

-# React trains
+# React-redux trains

-A simple react application for arriving and departing trains for Finnish passenger train stations.
+A simple React-redux application for arriving and departing trains for Finnish passenger train stations.

+Work in progress, I'm learning redux with this project.